 Beside being among the largest green with 7,000 ft2 it is probably the most difficult greens at Grande Meadows.
 And the number one rule here is: Make sure your ball is below the hole.
 If you have to putt from the side of the hole anywhere here you will not make many putts.
 And if you are putting from above the hole just be sure to make your putt and pray the ball will stop close to the hole – nearly impossible to do.
 This green has no bunker guarding it but it do have a man made pond on the right side which has devoured many a ball that goes in its direction.

 Hole #9 Green

-This hole has a couple of nice flat areas to land your ball but there are also a couple of challenging hole locations here too.
+This is another 7,000 ft2 green with a couple of nice flat areas to land your ball but there are also a couple of challenging hole locations here too.
 The most difficult is the front left location behind the bunker.
 If you have the intestinal fortitude to take on this hole by going over the bunker and you make your shot you will be left with a nice putt for birdie.
 But if you don’t stay on the green you may be looking at bogey at best.
 The front right location here is a bit of a challenge as you don’t have much green to work with on your approach shot so be sure to land short and let the ball run up to the hole.
 If the hole is in the back right it will be a challenging putt for sure.
 A difficult finishing hole made even more difficult by the 2 bunkers flanked on the front left and back right of the green.
 A great shot from either of these bunkers will be required to save a stroke here.